groupvine/gv-api/README.md

 ```
 import { apiMakeRequest } from 'gv-api';

+// GroupVine account being managed
 let accountAbbrev = "myaccount";

+// Private API key for this account
-let accountApiKey = "gv10_a5b01f39478bbe9d50e54e2de79860b2";
+let accountApiKey = "gv10_ec06a1f23832114967e1aac88594fded";

+// No data for ping
 let data = {};

 let rqstObj = apiMakeRequest('ping', 'example ping', accountAbbrev, accountApiKey, data);
 ```

-Then the rqstObj would be sent the the GroupVine API endpoint as JSON data in an https POST request, using the node.js "request" package for instance.
+Then the rqstObj would be sent to the GroupVine API endpoint as JSON data in an https POST request, using the node.js "request" package for instance.